cran/oncoPredict/README.md

 # oncoPredict
 (Predict Response from Expression Data and Identify Cell line/Clinical Targets and Trends)

 An R package for drug response prediction and drug-gene association prediction.
-The prepared GDSC and CTRP matrices for the calcPhenotype() are here stored at oncoPredict's OSF.
+The prepared GDSC and CTRP matrices for the calcPhenotype() are located in the oncoPredict OSF.
- *  For drug response prediction, use **calcPhenotype**
+ *  For drug response prediction, use **calcPhenotype**.
- *  For pre-clinical biomarker discovery, use **GLDS**
+ *  For pre-clinical biomarker discovery, use **GLDS**.
- *  For clinical biomarker discovery, use **IDWAS** (for CNV or somatic mutation association with drug response) or indicate **cc=TRUE** (for gene expression association with drug response) in calcPhenotype()
+ * For clinical biomarker discovery, use **IDWAS** (for CNV or somatic mutation association with drug response) or indicate **cc=TRUE** (for gene expression association with drug response) in calcPhenotype().

 ## R <h2>
  * This directory contains all the R functions included in this package.